marionleroutier/marionleroutier.github.io/_pages/research.md

 ## Working Papers

-* __The Cost of Air Pollution for Workers and Firms__, with Hélène Ollivier (submitted) [[CREST Working paper, February 2025]](https://marionleroutier.github.io/files/LeroutierOllivier_2025_ap_firms_CRESTwp.pdf). __Media Coverage__: [RTL](https://www.rtl.fr/actu/debats-societe/pollution-de-l-air-voici-son-cout-astronomique-pour-la-sante-et-l-economie-en-france-7900502512)
+* __The Cost of Air Pollution for Workers and Firms__, with Hélène Ollivier (submitted) [[Working paper, June 2025]](https://marionleroutier.github.io/files/LeroutierOllivier_2025_cost_air_pollution_firms.pdf). __Media Coverage__: [RTL](https://www.rtl.fr/actu/debats-societe/pollution-de-l-air-voici-son-cout-astronomique-pour-la-sante-et-l-economie-en-france-7900502512)
     <details>
     <summary> Click for abstract: </summary>
     <br>
-    <p align="justify"> This paper shows that even moderate air pollution levels, such as those in Europe, harm the economy by reducing firm performance.
-Using monthly firm-level data from France, we estimate the causal impact of fine particulate matter (PM2.5) on sales and worker absenteeism.
-Leveraging exogenous pollution shocks from local wind direction changes, we find that a 10 percent increase in monthly PM2.5 exposure reduces firm sales by 0.4 percent on average over the next two months, with sector-specific variation.
-Simultaneously, sick leave rises by 1 percent.
-However, this labor supply reduction explains only part of the sales decline.
-Our evidence suggests that air pollution also reduces worker productivity and dampens local demand.
-Aligning air quality with WHO guidelines would yield economic benefits on par with the costs of regulation or the health benefits from reduced mortality.
+    <p align="justify"> This paper shows that even moderate air pollution levels can reduce economic activity.
+Using monthly firm-level data from France and exploiting variation in PM2.5 exposure driven by changes in local wind direction, we find that a 10% increase in pollution decreases firm sales by 0.4% over the following two months.
+Effects vary by sector and operate through reduced labor supply—with a 1% increase in sick leave—lower productivity, and demand-side responses.
+Our results suggest that aligning air quality with WHO guidelines could generate economic benefits comparable to the costs of regulation or the health benefits from reduced mortality.
     </p>
     </details>